 Food becomes an easy way to calm that internal pressure.

-Understanding this pattern helps remove the shame many women feel about late night eating.
+Understanding these patterns help remove the shame many women feel about late night eating.

 When Late Night Eating Becomes a Habit